 Every family has their recipe’s that have been passed down.
-One that everyone fights over the last bite during the holidays.
+One that everyone fights over the last bite during a big meal.
 This recipe is that dish.
-My MIL makes the best Puerto Rican rice, no matter how many times I have tried to replicate it.
+My mother in law makes the best Puerto Rican rice, no matter how many times I have tried to replicate it.
 It’s fluffy, so much flavor and filled with “love”, as she says.
 There are so many different versions of this on All Recipes, but I think this is the best one (ok, maybe I am bias, ha!)

 When I first started dating my husband, I have never had it and now, I don’t think I could live without it during our family gatherings.
 It’s that good.
 Although, it has never been written down, this past weekend, I was finally able to get an approximation of what makes it so good.